free-drones/rise_drones/doc/source/SEN_API.rst

   }

-.. _sssinfolinkapi:
+.. _seninfolinkapi:

-SSS Info-link API
+SEN Info-link API
 -----------------

-Streams of information can be controlled using the function :ref:`fcnsssdatastream`.
+Streams of information can be controlled using the function :ref:`fcnsendatastream`.
 The information is published on the Info-socket together with the corresponding attribute as topic.
 The format for each attribute is described in the following sections.